SumoLogic/sumologic-documentation/docs/manage/field-extractions/index.md

 For best practices on naming your fields, see [Field Naming Convention](field-naming-convention.md).

 :::important
-You need the **Manage field extraction rules** [role capability] (Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create a field extraction rule.
+You need the **Manage field extraction rules** [role capability] (users-and-roles/roles/role-capabilities.md) to create a field extraction rule.
 :::

 ![FER page.png](/img/field-extraction-rules/fer-page.png)